 HOME-ing: a live art odyssey on foot from London to Wales2021

-The HOME-ing costume will contain everything I need for the journey: a pull-out tent, spare clothes, camp stove etc and when not being walked, will be a curious, freestanding, functional sculpture.
-I am having stop off days, being hosted at various Arts spaces: the Feminist Library in Peckham, HOME Slough, OVADA in Oxford, About Face Theatre Co. in Leominster and the Sidney Nolan Trust in Presteigne.
+I had stop off days, being hosted at various Arts spaces: the Feminist Library in Peckham, HOME Slough, OVADA in Oxford, About Face Theatre Co. in Leominster and the Sidney Nolan Trust in Presteigne.

-The costume and film are going to Helsinki in September as part of a group exhibition with the Mobile Feminist Library and other artists from UK and Finland.
+The costume was exhibited at the Forum Box Gallery in Helsinki as part of a group exhibition with the Mobile Feminist Library and other artists from UK and Finland.

 Please see the HOME-ing page on my website for information: https://www.harriethill.co.uk/home-ing

-And follow me on Instagram for daily updates throughout my journey #homeingproject
+And follow me on Instagram where I posted daily updates throughout my journey #homeingproject